Apostille Pro USA

 • Missing Florida notarization on private records (or incomplete notarial certificate)

-• Sending courier to the P.O.
-Box (use Monroe St. for courier)
+• Incorrectly sending courier packages to the P.O.
+Box (use Clifton Bldg address)

 • Submitting uncertified copies or documents executed outside Florida

-• Omitting the destination country or return label/envelope
+• Omitting the destination country or failing to include return shipping label/envelope

 Frequently asked questions